 Notice the (Spirit) Animals around you

 Your Spirit Animal may have been your favorite animal from growing up, your first pet insect, or just a wild animal that you always crossed paths with various times throughout your life.
-Especially during difficult times in your life, your Spirit Animals will try to make themselves know in order to guide you in the right direction.

 Once you start noticing your connection to certain animals or when you start noticing them appearing constantly, it is because your Spirit Animal is sending you a message.